 But I've learned only recently that it doesn't have to be.
-For the longest time, I accepted it as a necessary evil of staying in shape, even as trainers and other fitness experts demonstrated otherwise.
-Then I was sidelined with a sprained ankle last November, and suddenly low-impact exercise was my only option.
-To be frank, the fact that I wasn't allowed to do intense cardio felt like a silver lining, but I did resign myself to the fact that without it in the picture, it would probably take a while to get back in shape.
-Once I was able to walk without limping, I doubled down on yoga, Pilates, barre, and rowing…and was admittedly shocked when I realised that my body was bouncing back quickly and easily, no high-impact cardio necessary.
+When I was sidelined with a sprained ankle one November, suddenly low-impact exercise was my only option.
+To be frank, the fact that I wasn't allowed to do intense cardio felt like a silver lining.
+Once I was able to walk without limping, I doubled down on yoga, Pilates, barre, and rowing … and was admittedly shocked when I realised I started to feel fitter quickly and easily, no high-impact cardio necessary.
 I, like many others, had fallen victim to the misconception that "low impact" means "low results."

 And because "low-impact" is an umbrella term for any kind of exercise that doesn't involve direct force to the joints and bones, there are plenty of workouts to choose according to your preferences and needs.
 If you are a fan of cardio, for example, Spin or swimming might be great low-impact options for you.
 But for the rest of us, we thought we'd count down some low-impact workouts that aren't quite so cardio-focused but still get major results.